September 14, 2015

 Some notable examples include assisting patients in regaining basic skills after suffering an injury, helping children with disabilities in participating fully in school or other social situations and providing environmental support for older adults experiencing bodily and cognitive changes.
 71 percent of occupational therapists enter the field with master’s degrees, although many entry-level positions will require a doctorate by 2025.

 Which career will help you stay in the game?

 Knowing that only a small percentage of student athletes are successful in their pursuit of going pro is no reason to stop dreaming.
 Keep working hard, and you never know what could happen!
 But it is a comfort to learn that there is a wide range of other career paths that can benefit from everything you’ve learned throughout your athletic career.

 Examine your personal skill set, determine which career path most piques your interest and get off the bench and go for it!
-For more information on these all-star sports-related professions, visit The College of St. Scholastica’s School of Health Sciences page.
+For more information on these all-star sports-related professions, visit The College of St. Scholastica’s School of Health Professions page.